 Google will most likely wait for more content on your site to determine the site’s direction.
 Is it for dog owners or cats or hamsters or what?

 Compare it to the keywords I’ve focused on with dog food that’s establishing more authority around dog food.
 I can then expand to food for other pets or other dog-related products like toys.
 There’s more relevance there.

 It’s all to help me expand my site in an organized way.
 I could look into expanding into keywords like

 - dog toys for puppies

 Google will not feel like it’s a stretch for the site because I’ve already established content on dog food and on puppies.

 At least until they decide to change their algorithm to reward content another way.

 This is only scratching the surface of how to build successful niche sites.
 Next things to focus will be on creating content and site structure.
 Then there’s link building that’ll help accelerate the site’s growth after it’s started to get some traffic.

 Much more to come!

-Get the Keyword and Content Template by subscribing to the Niche Surfer newsletter with links to tips and news for Affiliate Website Owners.
+Be sure to also sign up for the Niche Surfer newsletter with links to tips and news for Affiliate Website Owners.